ovh/docs/pages/platform/kubernetes-k8s/sticky-session-nginx-ingress/guide.en-gb.md

 ingress.networking.k8s.io/ingress created
 </code></pre>

-You settep-up and configured a Kubernetes Ingress resource that will maintained sessions for users like the illustration below:
+You have set-up and configured a Kubernetes Ingress resource that will maintain sessions for users, as in the illustration below:

 ![Sticky session on Kubernetes schema](images/sticky-session-schema.png)

-## Test the session affinity
+### Test the session affinity

-The final step of this guide is to access to our application and test the session affinity.
+The final step of this guide is to access our application and test the session affinity.

 Execute the following command to retrieve the Load-Balancer IP created by the Nginx Ingress Controller: